Blue-Yonder-OSS/cyclic-boosting/CODE_OF_CONDUCT.md

 # Code of Conduct

-We strive to maintain a friendly and welcoming community around [Library Name].
+We strive to maintain a friendly and welcoming community around Cyclic Boosting.
 To that end, we ask that all contributors and users of the library abide by the following guidelines:

 - Be respectful of others and their opinions, even if you disagree with them.
 - Avoid personal attacks, insults, or any other form of harassment or discrimination.